MrShoeShoe66/MrShoeShoe66/README.md

 # MrShoe's Github

-Hello! welcome to my page!
+Hello!
+Welcome to my page!

 I am MrShoeShoe66, also know as MrShoe.

-I know a number of coing langages and am proficent in
+I know a number of coding langages and am most proficent in

-Python, Java, JavaScript, TypeScript, C, C++, C#, Ino, HTML/CSS,
+Python, Java, JavaScript, TypeScript, C, C++, C#, and HTML/CSS

-and I've dabled in a few others
+although I've dabled in a few others.

+I dont update it to often but you can also view my website [__**here**__](https://mrshoe.dev)

 # Projects

-I'm currently teaching myself the basics of 3d rendering and I am not working on any larger projects
+I'm currently teaching myself the basics of 3d rendering and I am not working on any larger projects.

-## Past projects

-A JSON Database system in Node.js (Elementary-DB)

-Simple console asci game (Top Down Traveler)

-A Discord Bot for a Friend (Noodler Bot)

-All of these projects are availble on my Github under repos
+I'm also trying to learn low level systems through designing my own CPU and instruction set.

+Both of these are in very basic states currently so there arn't uploaded yet, but once it get them going I'll upload more information.

 # My Github Stats